BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/electricity.md

     When updating the tariff depending on what previous consumption data is available, it can take up to 24 hours to update the cost.
 This will be improved in the future.

+!!! warning

+    This approach to tariff overrides has been marked as deprecated in favour of [tariff comparisons](../setup/tariff_comparison.md).

 ### Previous Accumulative Cost Override Tariff

 `text.octopus_energy_electricity_{{METER_SERIAL_NUMBER}}_{{MPAN_NUMBER}}_previous_accumulative_cost_override_tariff`